 National Chicken Fried Steak Day Activities

-Now, you may think our brain is fried, but what better way to celebrate National Chicken Fried Steak Day then taking a trip to Texas or Oklahoma?
-For a Texas trip, be sure to check out the Gristmill River Restaurant, Blue Bonnet Cafe, or Barbecue Inn.
-For Oklahoma, try stopping by Cheever’s Cafe, Tally’s Good Food Cafe, or Kendall’s Restaurant.
+What better way to celebrate National Chicken Fried Steak Day then taking a trip to Texas or Oklahoma?
+For a Texas trip, check out the Gristmill River Restaurant, Blue Bonnet Cafe or Barbecue Inn.
+For Oklahoma, stop by Cheever’s Cafe, Tally’s Good Food Cafe or Kendall’s Restaurant.
 That’s good eatin’, y’all!

 Never made chicken fried steak?
 Well, National Chicken Fried Steak Day is the perfect time to do so!
 Decide on a recipe (pan fried or deep fried?) and which gravy you think you’d prefer — and do your best to create a Southern favorite.

 Whether it’s your first time making chicken fried steak or you consider yourself a pro, celebrate National Chicken Fried Steak Day by having a cook-off.
-Have friends and family come over — armed and ready to fry up chicken fried steaks — and see whose recipe comes out on top.
+Have friends and family come over — ready to fry up chicken fried steaks — and see whose recipe comes out on top

 3 Great Chicken Fried Steak Debates